-The country was divided into 116 districts (as at August/September 2014).
-The districts were further subdivided into 200 Counties, 1,378 Sub-counties and 6,495 Parishes.
-The role of these administrative units is to implement and monitor government programmes at the respective levels.
+The country is divided into 116 districts.
+The districts are further subdivided into 200 Counties, 1,378 Sub counties and 6,495 Parishes.
+The role of these local governments is to implement and monitor government programmes at the respective levels.
 Overtime, the administrative units have been sub-divided with the aim of easing administration and improving the delivery of services.